tomtor/HDL-deflate/README.md

 The compress mode can be disabled by setting `COMPRESS` to `False`.

 The decompress mode can be disabled by setting `DECOMPRESS` to `False`.
+As an option you can disable dynamic tree decompression by setting `DYNAMIC` to `False`.
+This will save a lot of LUT-ram and HDL-Deflate compressed output is always using a static tree, but zlib will normally generate dynamic trees.

 FAST MATCH10 compress only has quite good resource usage.

 ## Compression speed